PrepMarquis/novela-hugo-starter/content/post/saga-of-the-gift-bearing-geek-and-how-it-distorts-social-innovation.md

 The whole quarantine business have led me to consume all pieces in my reading list and my 'bookshelf' on storytel, so I wandered through this year's [Ashoka Fellow's reading list](https://www.ashoka.org/en/story/introducing-ashoka-fellows%E2%80%99-bookshelf-reading-list-changemakers) and found this masterpiece "**Geek Heresy**" by Kentaro Toyama recommended by Digital Green's founder [Rikin Gandhi](https://www.digitalgreen.org/team/).

-We'd like to think positively about technology's involvement in social problems
+We'd like to think positively about technology's involvement in social problems.
+There is a plentitude of state-sponsored programs for tech ownership such as India's Freedom 251 (evidently it was called a disaster) and in Turkey there was FATIH